sweetest-framework/sweetest/GUIDELINES.md

 }
 ```

+The file has to be placed in the main sources and in the same package as the production code, e.g. in the case of module `a` it's `com.example.a` (but not `com.example.a.test`).

-Never forget to adapt the module testing configurations to changes in your module structure!
+**Caution:** Never forget to adapt the module testing configurations to changes in your module structure!

 #### Adding dependencies